-The principal purposes of this offering are to obtain additional capital to support our operations, establish a public market for our common stock and facilitate our future access to the public capital markets.
+The principal purposes of this offering are to obtain additional capital to support our operations.
 We currently anticipate that we will use the net proceeds from this offering, together with our existing resources, as follows:

-- approximately \$50.0 million to fund Phase 1 trials for AL001 and AL002, as well as preparation for Phase 2 and 3 clinical trials for AL001; - approximately \$25.0 million to advance AL003 and AL101 in and through Phase 1 clinical trials; - approximately \$40.0 million to fund Phase 2 enabling activities for AL002 and AL003; - approximately \$25.0 million to continue to advance our preclinical development pipeline into Phase 1 clinical trials; - approximately \$15.0 million to further develop our Discovery Platform; and - the remainder to fund working capital and other general corporate activities.
+- approximately \$50.0 million to fund Phase 2 and Phase 3 clinical trials for AL001 in FTD-GRN patients and expand into FTD-C9orf72 and other potential indications; - approximately \$34.0 million to fund Phase 1 and Phase 2 clinical trials for AL002 and AL003; - approximately \$17.0 million to advance AL101 through Phase 1 clinical trials; - approximately \$34.0 million to continue to advance our preclinical development pipeline into Phase 1 clinical trials; - approximately \$17.0 million to further develop our Discovery Platform; and - the remainder to fund working capital and other general corporate activities.